Arvin-p1/Melbnb/README.md

 ## Key Features
 - **Property search:** Search by location , browse by type, or filter by minimum rating.(case-insensitive)
 - **Booking:** Collects check-in/checkout dates (dd/MM/yyyy), shows full price breakdown including discounts when eligible, confirms choices and collects guest details.
-Shows  confirmation messages with details.
+Shows  confirmation messages with details then quits the program.
 - **Validation & exceptions:** Includes input parsing for numbers/dates/emails, re-prompts on invalid input, and specific exceptions for all input types and scenarios.
 - **File I/O:** Automatically loads property data from `Melbnb.csv` at startup.
 - **Output formatting:** All currency shown with two decimal places and aligned, fixed width labels for readability.